magicmonkey/lifxjs/Protocol.md

 It is a work in progress and is not, in any way, affiliated or related to LIFX Labs.

+Please note that this is based on the original firmware, not the recent v1.2 update.
+The main difference is that the TCP connection packets now all happen over UDP; I'll update this doc more thoroughly when I get a chance.

 ## Description of the various stages

 ### Discovery